Frequently Asked Questions

 What is an authorizing agent?

-An authorizing agent is someone with the authority to make decisions about what happens with the deceased.
+An authorizing agent is someone with the authority to make decisions regarding what happens with the deceased.
 In this case, that means someone who has the legal right to request a cremation.
-This person is usually next of kin (relative), but sometimes is another person who has been given this authority by an official, signed document.
-The Cremstar authorization form lists out all the possibilities.
-Note, if you are next of kin to the deceased, be aware that there might be other next of kin with equal authority (such as your siblings).
+This person is usually next-of-kin (relative), but sometimes is another person who has been given this authority by an official document; i.e. a decedent’s Last Will and Testament or Designation of Agent for Body Disposition (DABD).
+If you are next-of-kin to the deceased, note that there might be other next-of-kin with equal authority, such as your siblings.
 In such cases, it is important that you attempt to contact them prior to ordering a cremation.
+(See How do I determine who is next-of-kin,, below.)
+Be aware that for those with “power of attorney” over an individual, legal authority expires when that individual passes, and they are no longer entitled to make decisions as authorizing agent.

 What is pre-plan, pre-need and at-need?
 Does Cremstar offer these?

-By law, cremations cannot be done until a minimum of 48 hours after death.
-In most cases, the cremation will take place soon after this.
-Occasionally, it may take a day or two longer—for example, if there is a missing next of kin signature, or if the crematory is particularly busy.
-Once the cremation is completed, the time until you receive the cremains (ashes) depends on your selection of how you with to receive them.
+By law, cremations cannot be done until a minimum of 24 hours after death.
+In most cases, the cremation will take place approximately one week after the removal.
+Occasionally, it may take a day or two longer—for example, if the cause of death needs to be confirmed, if the crematory is particularly busy (e.g. during a pandemic), or when a death occurs over a holiday.
+Once the cremation is completed, the time until you receive the cremains (ashes) depends on your selection of how you wish to receive them.
+Sometimes, when local crematories are busy or closed and no longer accepting decedents, we may be forced to perform the cremation at a licensed crematory different from the one first posted on the website.
+In such cases, if you’ve chosen to pick up the cremains, you’ll be notified in advance of the alternate location.

 Can I watch the cremation?